sachintha81/sachintha81.github.io/_posts/2019-09-04-to-observable-collection.markdown

 </div>
 <br>

-`ToList()`, `ToArray()` etc. are great little `LINQ` methods to convert `IEnumerables` into those respective types.
+`ToList()`, `ToArray()` etc. are great little `LINQ` methods to convert `IEnumerable`s into those respective types.
 Unfortunately `LINQ` doesn't provide such a method to convert one into an `ObservableCollection`, but if you've had any experience with `WPF` you know that you can't escape `ObservableCollection`s.
-So, here's neat little Extension Method to do just that, so you don't have to do the extra step every time.
+So, here's a neat little Extension Method to do just that, so you don't have to do the extra step every time.

 {% highlight c# %}
 public static class ExtensionMethods